 Every year, there are over 30,000 outstanding high school students from low-income backgrounds who are academically qualified to attend the nation’s top colleges.
-Over 80% of them do not apply to even ONE selective college and they remain highly under-represented on leading college campuses.
+Over 80% of them do not apply to even one selective college, and they remain highly under-represented on leading college campuses.

 Many of these promising students assume they can’t afford an education at a top college.
-Others lack the education about what it takes to apply to a selective college, or simply assume they can’t be admitted.
+Others lack the information about what it takes to apply to a selective college, or simply assume they can’t be admitted.

 When low-income students miss the opportunity to apply to and attend great colleges, this has a profound effect on their futures.
 Many end up reaching below their actual academic potential, or they don't attend college at all.
-Of those who attend college, most don't graduate.
+Of those who attend college, some don't graduate.

 Using innovative data methods to target and reach thousands of high-achieving, low-income students, we provide programs that help students reach their fullest potential, which could include attending a top-tier college on a full scholarship.
 We also provide these students with ongoing resources and a supportive community of Scholars to help them thrive in college and beyond.

-Number of Students served by our programs
+Students served by our programs

-QuestBridge Scholars and alumni nationally
+QuestBridge Scholars and Alumni nationally